Finite exceptional groups of Lie type and symmetric designs: Acknowledgments

 The authors would like to thank anonymous referees for providing us helpful and constructive comments and suggestions.
-The authors are also grateful to Martin Liebeck for Theorem~\ref{thm:martin} and its proof.
-The first and third author are grateful to Cheryl E. Praeger and John Bamberg for supporting to their visit from UWA (The University of Western Australia) during March-April 2017.
+The authors are also grateful to Martin Liebeck for Theorem~\ref{thm:martin} and Proposition~\ref{prop:g2sl3}.
+The first and third author are grateful to Alice Devillers Cheryl E. Praeger and John Bamberg for supporting their visit to UWA (The University of Western Australia) during March-April 2017 and July-September 2019.
 The first author would like to thank IPM (Institute for Research in Fundamental Sciences).
-Part of this investigation was in part supported by a grant from IPM (N.94200068).
+Part of this investigation was supported by a grant from IPM (N.94200068).